Kyle Larson: NASCAR Craftsman Truck Series

-On June 28, 2012, Larson made his Camping World Truck Series debut at Kentucky Speedway in the No. 4 Chevrolet Silverado for Turner Motorsports where he finished 10th.
+On June 28, 2012, Larson made his Camping World Truck Series debut at Kentucky Speedway where he finished 10th.

 On April 14, 2013, Larson scored his first Truck Series win at Rockingham Speedway after he held off Joey Logano.
 During the celebration, Larson performed donuts without his steering wheel on, a practice he had acquired when racing go-karts.
-The celebration prompted NASCAR to request him to keep it attached, regarding safety concerns as Larson would not have much control of the truck without the steering wheel.
+The celebration prompted NASCAR to request that he keep it attached, regarding safety concerns as Larson would not have much control of the truck without the steering wheel.

-In 2016, Larson drove the No. 24 truck for GMS Racing at Martinsville Speedway where he finished 4th.
-Larson won at Eldora Speedway.
+On March 29, 2016, it was announced that Larson will drive the No. 24 truck for GMS Racing at Martinsville Speedway.
+He finished 4th in the race.
+Larson scored his second career Truck Series win at Eldora Speedway.

 On February 28, 2020, Larson announced he would be re-joining GMS Racing to drive the No. 24 truck at Homestead-Miami Speedway to pursue a bounty offered by Kevin Harvick to full-time Cup drivers to beat Kyle Busch.
 Following his suspension from NASCAR, Larson was released from the team.

 On March 17, 2021, it was announced that Larson will drive the No. 44 truck for Niece Motorsports at the inaugural Bristol dirt race.
-He finished 35th in the race.
+Larson finished 35th after he crashed into Danny Bohn on lap 100.

-In 2023, Larson drove the No. 7 truck for Spire Motorsports at North Wilkesboro where he won the race.
+In 2023, Larson scored his third career Truck Series win at North Wilkesboro.

-On March 4, 2025, it was announced that Larson would compete two races in the No. 07 truck for Spire Motorsports.
+On March 4, 2025, it was announced that Larson would compete two races for Spire Motorsports.
 Larson won at Homestead after he overcame a late race spin.